-We have audited the Vee project released in September 2021 to discover issues and identify potential security vulnerabilities in Vee Project.
+We have audited the Anna May Wong project released on October 2022 to discover issues and identify potential security vulnerabilities in Anna May Wong Project.
 This process is used to find technical issues and security loopholes which might be found in the smart contract.

-The security audit report provides satisfactory results with low-risk issues.
+The security audit report provides a satisfactory result with only a low-risk issue found.

-The issues found in the Vee smart contract code do not pose a considerable risk.
+The only issue found in the Anna May Wong smart contract code does not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
-The low-risk issues found are some a floating pragma is set.
+The low-risk issue found is a floating pragma is set.
 Specifying a fixed compiler version is recommended to ensure that the bytecode produced does not vary between builds.
 This is especially important if you rely on bytecode-level verification of the code.